AcademySoftwareFoundation/EncodingGuidelines/EncodeDNXHD.md

  See [https://johnwarburton.net/blog/?p=50731](https://johnwarburton.net/blog/?p=50731)

+## AAF Creation

+If you are tightly integrating your pipeline into an AVID workflow, you should checkout [pyaaf2](https://github.com/markreidvfx/pyaaf2).
+[OTIO To Multi AAF Transcode example](https://github.com/markreidvfx/otio_to_multi_aaf_alab_example) is an example of using OTIO and pyaaf2 to create a AAF file from an OTIO file.

+Ideally with AAF files, you would be importing MXF files (like the example above) to minimize the import time to the AVID (so it doesnt require any media transcoding).

 ## DNxHD Profiles

 For example below is an example of DNxHD at 175Mbps at yuv422p10 at resolution 1920x1080.